11+ Information and Frequently Asked Questions

 - Lincolnshire Local Authority run the independent Appeals Panel for this school.
 The grounds for successful appeals usually relate to exceptional circumstances that adversely affected a child’s performance in at least one of the 11+ tests.

-- The Appeals process starts after the offers of places to secondary schools on 1 March 2021.
+- The Appeals process starts after the offers of places to secondary schools in March 2022.

 - You can obtain details about the process from the Headmaster’s PA: email@example.com